utcompling/tacc-hadoop/README.md

     stop-cluster.sh
     start-cluster.sh

-To shutdown your cluster, use the `stop` command FROM THE LOGIN NODE
+When you are finished work, please always shut down your cluster to free up the nodes for others to use.
+The `stop` command can be run FROM THE LOGIN NODE to do this (you may need need to `exit` the namenode to get back to the login node).

-    login1$ stop   # SHORTHAND FOR: qdel NNNNNN
+    stop

 ## Running jobs